quixio/quix-samples/python/destinations/influxdb_2/README.md

-# InfluxDB 3
+# InfluxDB 2.0

-[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/destinations/influxdb_3) demonstrates how to consume data from a Kafka topic in Quix and persist the data to an InfluxDB 3 database using the InfluxDB write API.
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/destinations/influxdb_2) demonstrates how to consume data from a Kafka topic in Quix and persist the data to an InfluxDB 2 bucket using the InfluxDB write API.

 ## How to run